pretix/pretix/doc/user/events/widget.rst

 started the checkout process, we do not update the data-attributes in the existing checkout process to not interrupt the checkout UX.

+When updating data-attributes through JavaScript, make sure you do not have a stale reference to the HTMLNode of the widget.
+When the widget is created, the original HTMLNode can happen to be replaced.
+So make sure to always have a fresh reference like so
+``document.querySelectorAll("pretix-widget, pretix-button, .pretix-widget-wrapper")``

 Currently, the following attributes are understood by pretix itself:

 * ``data-email`` will pre-fill the order email field as well as the attendee email field (if enabled).